How To Clean Your Dog's Ears

 How to clean your dog’s ears

 Most dogs do not like having their ears cleaned, it is right up there with indoor potty for dogs and housebreaking.
 But, with regular ear cleaning they might even begin to enjoy it.
 Make it a special moment to bring comfort to your dog.
 Maybe gently rub down their frame, massage their paws and limbs.
 This technique really relaxes them so actual ear cleaning becomes less of a big deal.

 Cotton balls and a good pair of hemostats are all you need as cleaning tools.
 Q-tips are not recommended because they push objects and debris further into the canal.
 You could also damage the ear.
 There are many cleaning solutions you can purchase or make your own at home for a more natural approach to ear grooming.
-A popular cleaning solution is plain white vinegar and water.
+A popular DIY dog ear cleaner is plain white vinegar and water.
 Mix one part 1/3 cup vinegar to 2/3 cup water.
 Alcohol dries out the skin inside your dog’s ears and should not be used as a cleaning agent.

 Take a small amount of the vinegar and water solution and put in your dog’s ears and just massage them for a moment.
 Next allow your dog to shake its head.
 This loosens dirt and other debris in their ears.
 Use your cotton ball, secured in your hemostat device (or your fingers) and gently wipe in the ear.
 Use a fresh cotton ball each time on each ear.
 Never use the same cotton ball.
 Repeat until no more wax is seen on the cotton ball.

-Your pet did a great job so remember to reward with hugs, treats and your loving voice.
+Your pet did a great job so remember to reward with hugs, delicious dog training treats and your loving voice.
 Weekly cleaning sessions are more than enough; never over clean the ear which leads to infections as well.

 Why they need cleaning?